Upper Mustang TrekkingUpper Mustang Trekking

 What's not included

-• International air fare to/ from Nepal.
+• International airfare to/ from Nepal.

 • Your travel insurance

-• personal Medical expenses
+• Your Personal Medical expenses

 • Lunch and dinner in Kathmandu and Pokhara.